Solid Waste Storage and Access for New or Remodeled Buildings

 Hybrid service model

 Hybrid services typically include individual garbage carts with individual billing.
-Recycle and food & yard waste carts are shared among the units and placed on the accounts of one owner.
+Recycle and food & yard waste carts are shared among the units and placed on the billing account of one owner.
 Recycle service is included in the cost of garbage, and food & yard waste charges vary by the size of container(s) required to service all units.
-SPU recommends including information about solid waste services in covenants to clarify the responsibilities of each owner/tenant.
+SPU requests that developers include information for owners about solid waste services in covenants to clarify the responsibilities of each owner/tenant.

 Townhome Hybrid Service Site Plan Examples (PDF)